AlexyRiche/peopleTracking/README.md

 ## Usage

+1. Clone this repository on your computer.

-1. Download the weight files on this link (it's needed by YoloV3) : https://pjreddie.com/media/files/yolov3.weights <br />
+2. Download the weight files on this link (it's needed by YoloV3) : https://pjreddie.com/media/files/yolov3.weights <br />

-2. Add it to the root folder of project
+3. Add it to the root folder of project

-3. Create a json file or use the one included in the repository. <br />
+4. Create a json file or use the one included in the repository. <br />

     Here his the json file needed format: <br /> <br />
     > { <br />